byu-cpe/ecen520_student/spi_download/spi_download.md

 ## SPI Top-Level Design

-Create a top-level design that uses the following top-level ports:
+Create a top-level design in a file named `spi_top.sv` that uses the following top-level ports:

 | Port Name | Direction | Width | Function |
 | ---- | ---- | ---- | ----  |